Click on the images help you identify an American basswood.

 Leaf

-Simple, alternate on stem, length 3" to 6", nearly as wide, heart shaped, saw toothed, sharp pointed at tip; at maturity thick, shiny, green above, paler underneath, turns yellow to orange in autumn.
+Simple, alternate on stem.
+Leaves are 3" to 6" long and nearly as wide, heart-shaped, saw toothed, and sharp pointed at tip.
+At maturity, leaves are thick, shiny, green above, paler underneath.
+Leaf color turns yellow to orange in autumn.

 Fruit (seed)

-Rounded, nutlike drupe covered with short, thick, brownish wool, attached in clusters to a leafy bract that later acts as a wing to carry seeds away on the wind; fruit often hangs on tree long into winter.
-Flowers are fragrant, and from them honey is made by bees.
+Flowers bloom in midsummer and are pollinated by insects and bees to make honey.
+Fruits are rounded, nutlike drupes covered with short, thick, brownish wool and attached in clusters to a leafy bract that later acts as a wing to carry seeds away on the wind.
+Fruit often hangs on tree long into winter.
 Difficult to propagate from seed.

 Range